MerBudd/shots-studio/README.md

 ## How It Works + Privacy

+Shots Studio first analyzes your screenshots using AI, identifying any text, objects or topics in them.
+Then, it creates a description and adds tags to screenshots.
+If you want, you can also manually edit and add a description and tags.
+This allows you to easily search your screenshots — without needing to use specific search terms, or combing through your entire gallery to find an image.

-By default, Shots Studio can send your screenshot data to **Google’s Gemini API** for cloud-powered analysis.
+By default, Shots Studio sends your screenshots to **Google’s Gemini API** for cloud-powered analysis.
+This means Google processes your images, but **we don't see them!**

-For privacy-first use, switch to **Gemma on-device AI** — no data leaves your phone.
+For privacy-first use, you can switch to **Gemma on-device AI** — no data leaves your phone.

 More details: [Gemini API Privacy Policy](https://ai.google.dev/gemini-api/terms).